Skip to main content

 Virology Swab and Vial Transport Systems

 1. We provide a multi-microbe specimen transport medium, V-C-M (Virus, Chlamydia, Mycoplasma), for the collection and transport of different types of specimens for viral isolation.
 (This medium will also support transport of Ureaplasma.)
 Store the V-C-M tube at room temperature until inoculated.
-Collection kits designed for specific anatomical sites are provided exclusively by Quest and are designed for genital, NP, and skin surface specimens.
+Collection kits designed for specific anatomical sites are provided exclusively by Quest and are designed for genital, nasopharyngeal, and skin surface specimens.

 2. Do NOT use calcium alginate or wooden shaft swabs for specimen collection; use sterile rayon, Dacron® or flocked nylon swab on plastic or metal shafts.